Transitional Conditional Independence

 \subsection{Derived Separoid Rules for Transitional Conditional Independence}

-Most the following rules follow directly from the general $T$-$\ast$-separoid rules proven in the last subsection and the general theory developed in Appendix \ref{sec:sym-sep-asym-sep}.
-Nonetheless, since we have to track which of the spaces are standard or countably generated we will go through those proofs carefully again.
+Most of the following rules follow directly from the $T$-$\ast$-separoid rules proven in the last subsection.
+Since we have to track which of the spaces form disintegration triples, we go through the proofs carefully.